ififfy/flipflip/docs/library.md

 ### Localize Offline Content
 When a source goes offline, you may want to retain the cached images in their own source.
 After marking sources offline, press **Alt+L**.
-After confirming your action, your offline sources will be moved to a local directory and the source URL updated.
+After confirming your action, your offline sources will be moved to a local directory, and the source URL updated.
 Any offline sources without cached images will simply be removed.

 ## Delete Source Content